High-dimensional Anomaly Detection with Radiative Return in $e^{+}e^{-}$ Collisions: Introduction

 The goal of the current paper is to explore the potential of resonant anomaly detection at a future $e^+e^-$ collider.
 The identification of anomalous elements is done through a particular class of algorithms based on weakly supervised learning.
 Most ML applications in high energy physics are based on supervised learning, whereby training examples are produced from simulations with a known origin.
-Training ML methods directly on data must be able to cope with the lack of labels.
+Training ML methods directly on data must be able to cope with the lack of labels for what inputs are background or a potential new signal.
 The strategy used here leverages noisy labels on high-dimensional hadronic final state inputs.

 The choice of studying advanced analysis strategies at future colliders is timely given the ongoing discussions of next generation energy frontier experiments~\cite{FCC:2018byv,FCC:2018evy,FCC:2018vvp,Behnke:2013xla,Baer:2013cma,Adolphsen:2013jya,Adolphsen:2013kya,Behnke:2013lya,InternationalLinearColliderInternationalDevelopmentTeam:2021guz,CEPCStudyGroup:2018rmc,CEPCStudyGroup:2018ghi,Linssen:1425915,CLICdp:2018cto}.
 This is particularly true if new techniques require dedicated detector modifications or computing resources.
 Additionally, an increased sensitivity from ML methods may increase the case for one future machine over another.
-This result represents the first assessment of weak supervision in the context of $e^+e^-$ collisions, as well as the first use of variable-dimensional\footnote{The first application of high-dimensional weak supervision in high energy physics was in Ref.~\cite{Komiske:2018oaa} an the first high-dimensional weak supervision for anomaly detection was in Ref.~\cite{Amram:2020ykb}.} representations with weak supervision.
+This result explores the use of machine learning without signal/background labels (weak supervision) in $e^+e^-$ collisions and the input features can be high-dimensional and vary in size from event to event (variable-dimensional\footnote{Earlier studies of weak supervision with high-dimensional features can be found in Ref.~\cite{Komiske:2018oaa} and earlier studies of high-dimensional weak supervision for anomaly detection can be found in Ref.~\cite{Amram:2020ykb}.}).